goodarzilab/APAlog/README.md

 | Hs.525527.1 | site.09 | site.16 | 3.7438244 | 0.0000001 | -1.4088383 | 0.0830058 |

 Due to the mutual non-independence of p-values from testing pairs of poly A sites in transcripts with more than two sites, a major assumption of multiple testing correction procedures i.e. independence of all p-values is violated.
 Therefore, adjusting the p-value columns of fit.p_HNRNPC directly may be problematic.
 To circumvent this problem, we can merge fit.o_HNRNPC and fit.p_HNRNPC.
 There is only one deviance test per transcript, and the p-values from different transcripts are independent.
 Adjusted p-values from the deviance test can be used (with a cutoff) to determine which transcripts exhibit differential poly A site usage across the modeled conditions.
-For those transcripts which pass this threshold, one can select the most important shift(s) in poly A site usage based on the effect size ("b_" or $\beta$, regression coefficient), significance (uncorrected "p_") or a combination of them from the output of the pairwise test.
+For those transcripts which pass this threshold, one can select the most important shift(s) in poly A site usage based on the effect size ("b_", regression coefficient), significance (uncorrected "p_") or a combination of them from the output of the pairwise test.

 `fit.op_HNRNPC <- merge(fit.o_HNRNPC_fdr, fit.p_HNRNPC, by = "transcript")`